wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.4.1 is a minor update.
-Backup prior to upgrading is recommended.
-See changelog for important details.
+WP-Members 3.4.2 is a minor update.
+Backup prior to upgrading is recommended, but rollback is possible.
+See changelog for a list of updates.
 Minimum WP version is 4.0.

 == Screenshots ==